fzyzcjy/flutter_rust_bridge/book/src/template/setup_web.md

 Running code on the Web entails several restrictions on the kinds of code that can be executed.
-Please refer to [Limitations of WASM](../wasm_limitations.md) to see if your code is compatiable with WASM.
+Please refer to [Limitations of WASM](../wasm_limitations.md) to see if your code is compatible with WASM.

 [wasm-pack]: https://rustwasm.github.io/wasm-pack/